natterman12/Golf-Ball-Tracking-and-Speed-Detection/readme.md

 "python ball_tracking.py -c orange"

+In the app you can hit "a" for advanced settings to define the ball detection area or hit "d" to get a debug view of the video feed to see the color detection mask.

+There are also other options to for start to pass a video file or image file

+usage: ball_tracking.py [-h] [-v VIDEO] [-i IMG] [-b BUFFER] [-w CAMERA] [-c BALLCOLOR] [-d DEBUG]

+options:
+  -h, --help            show this help message and exit -v VIDEO, --video VIDEO
+                        path to the (optional) video file -i IMG, --img IMG     path to the (optional) image file -b BUFFER, --buffer BUFFER
+                        max buffer size - default is 64 -w CAMERA, --camera CAMERA
+                        webcam index number - default is 0 -c BALLCOLOR, --ballcolor BALLCOLOR
+                        ball color - default is white -d DEBUG, --debug DEBUG
+                        debug - color finder and wait timer

 This is early development so happy about feedback but do not base your SGT career on it

 Software is open source.
 Feel Free to buy me a coffee or a sleeve of golf balls if you like it.